How To Improve Your Golf Game With Nutrition

 - Foods that have the natural bioactives to fight inflammation at every level.
 Turmeric, ginger, beets, and berry polyphenols are some of the most well-researched representatives of the food-is-medicine philosophy.
 The clinical research backing these for fighting pain, speeding recovery, and regulating inflammation, is strong enough that they have a core role in my Recovery Blend.

 When you don't have the time to prepare these meals daily, it might be helpful to know there are blends of these vegetables and fruits that come in clinically tested supplement form.
-Of course, you'd probably prefer a tasteless collagen protein supplement, but it is not your best choice - trust me on it, as I trust clear science.

-Plant-based nitrates in red spinach extract, Aronia berry, and beets with mango show an excellent way to support your natural energy with no stimulants.
+Plant-based nitrates in red spinach extract, Aronia berry, and beets with mango are an excellent way to support your natural energy with no stimulants.
 These plants have the power to support your nitric oxide levels.
 When combined with hydrolyzed collagen peptides, you get 2:1 support.
 Meaning, the connective tissue health and your blood flow so that you can stay focus on your golf swing, not energy levels.